stevejaker/slack-utils/README.md

 # slack-utils

-## There are files packages in this repo
+## There are several files in this repo
 Message.py

 Scanner.py